-Add the split peas and stock.
-Instead of stock I used 5 cups of water and a couple of stock cubes.
-You could eliminate the stock cubes which do have added salt.
+Add the split peas and water.
 Bring to a boil and then reduce to a simmer and cook for about 1 1/2 hours stirring occasionally.
 Time to do more things while it is simmering.

-The differnce in thus recioe is you add the frozen peas, stir well and set aside to cool.
+The difference in this recipe is you add the frozen peas, stir well and set aside to cool.
 They will cook all by themselves.
 I used peas from the local farm that I had blanched and froze myself.
 I think the frozen peas add the green colour to the soup.

 I digress here with a memory from years ago when we lived in England.
 We were a short distance from a pea factory and you could by peas by the pail to freeze yourself.
 The house smelled like peas for days afterwards.